 Digoo has released a new camera that makes home security unbelievably affordable.
-With WiFi and an app you can setup in a few mins and can even share access with others.
+With WiFi and an app you can set up in a few mins and can even share access to others.
 We took the Digoo for a test to show you how easy it is to setup and what you really get from this bargain camera.

 It Allows You to save recordings to your phone

 If you install a memory card, all videos are automatically saved on it’s micro SD card.
 But there is always a chance someone could take the camera with the card and all your records are gone.
 With the DG-M1Q, you can download the camera’s recording to your smartphone and ensure any valuable footage is saved to your pocket.

 The camera automatically activates its night vision when it gets dark, in some lighting conditions you might prefer to manually adjust this to suit the conditions, most cameras we have tried before do not offer a manual selection of night/day vision.

 The DigooEye App

 The DigooEye app is the official app for controlling the MQ1 and is available directly on the Google Play Store.